git-robi/get_next_line/README.md

 # 📚 get_next_line - Reading Files Line by Line

 Hey there! 👋 Welcome to my get_next_line project.
-Let me tell you about this fascinating journey of creating a function that reads files line by line.

 ## 🎯 What's This Project About?

 Ever wondered how programs read files line by line?
 Well, that's exactly what I built here!
 The challenge was to create a function that: